Rubylium/EasyMatchmaking/TechnicalReadme.md

 ### Matchmaking Loop

 - `Matchmaking:matchmakingLoop(mode)`: Continuously checks matches and creates new matches as needed for the given game mode.

+### Spectator Mode

+- `Matchmaking:addSpectator(spectatorID, matchID)`: Adds a player as a spectator to the specified match.

 ### Custom Events